Spectrewolf777/Stm32l4-Watch/README.md

 - **Screen:** AMOLED Screen.
 - **Sensor:** Add light and any other missing sensors.
 - **XIP:** More storage for ui.
+- **GPS:** Allows coordinates but also better tracking of activities like running and maybe add similar to google maps but locally no internet.
+Can also allow time to sync directly UTC from satellites rather then phone.
+- **Quality of life:** add a coin cell for rtc backup to retain battery life longer.
+Better battery mounting position.
 - **Form Factor & Enclosure Optimization:** - Reduce the overall PCB diameter from **44mm down to 40mm**.
   - Relocate and fix the **battery positioning**.